Alzheimer's disease is caused by a build-up of brain protein inside and around brain cells. This damages and eventually kills the brain cells.

-It is not your "fault" if you get Alzheimer's disease.
-In most cases, it is caused by a combination of things.
-These include:
+It is not your fault if you get Alzheimer's disease.
+In most cases, it is caused by a combination of:

 - old age

 You can reduce your chances of getting Alzheimer's disease by giving up smoking.
-Some people will develop it even if they are as healthy as they can be.
+But some people will develop it even if they are as healthy as they can be.